riddickAlo/ns2-final-proj/README.md

 Based on the practice resources, visit [lbs0912/Network-Simulator-NS2-Notes](https://github.com/lbs0912/Network-Simulator-NS2-Notes)

 We assume that there are 4 nodes in a network.
 Node 0 starts a FTP transmission over TCP to node 3.
-In the view of node 0, the link with node 1 looks good(10Mb & 1ms).
-It can't be aware of that there would be a bottleneck between node 1 and node 2.
+In the view of node 0, the link with node 1 looks good (10Mb & 1ms).
+It can't be aware of that there would be a bottleneck between node 1 and node 2 (1Mb & 5ms).
 And node 3 can't be either.

 This would set a scenario which close to reality.
 Help us to observe why NewReno outperforms Reno.